-The first step to starting therapy is figuring out what type of therapy you need for your specific goals.
-Things you should consider are the qualities you want in a therapist, the cost, and your availability.
-Be ready to share your symptoms and concerns.
-Therapy is a way of taking charge of your life, so be proud of yourself for taking these steps.
+Learning how to start therapy can make an overwhelming process much easier.
+Starting therapy begins with identifying your needs and goals.
+Consider the type of therapy that suits your situation, the qualities you want in a therapist, and practical details like cost and scheduling.
+Being prepared to share your concerns and symptoms can make the process smoother.
+Starting therapy is a way of taking charge of your life, so be proud of yourself for taking these steps.

 Would You Like to Try Therapy?